CycloneDX/guides/MBOM/en/0x20-Object-Model.md

 #### `resourceReferences`

 References to `component` or `service` resources that are used to realize the resource instance within the execution environment.
-For example, a `logging` service or artifqct `storage` service reference.
+For example, a `logging` service or artifact `storage` service reference.

+See section [resourceReferenceChoice explained](#resourcereferencechoice-explained) for more details on how to specify resource references.

 #### `runtimeTopology`